nibtr/nibtr.github.io/src/content/posts/error-handling-and-logging.md

 ## Logs

-Without logs, we are basically flying blind, and we really don’t want this.

-Most of the times we can just use console.log to log the information we want.
+Most of the times we can just use `console.log` to log the information we want.
 However, for a more robust logger, I recommend using `winston` or `pino`.
 Using a logger library has some benefits:

 - Log levels, which we can customize based on environment.
 - Structured logs such as JSON helps with filtering in production.